Remove PDF Password

 Is the password really not uploaded?

-Correct.
-PDF.js validates the password directly inside your browser; only the success/failure result is exposed to the page's JavaScript.
+Correct. qpdf (WebAssembly) validates the password and decrypts directly inside your browser; only the resulting PDF is exposed to the page's JavaScript.
 The password string is never sent over the network — it lives only in browser memory.
 The tool works fully offline after the first page load.

 The output size is different from the original — normal?

-Yes. pdf-lib copies page objects as-is, so fonts and images carry over.
-The encryption dictionary and metadata are removed, which may slightly shrink the file, while object compression differences can occasionally make it slightly larger.
+Yes. qpdf keeps the page and object structure as-is, so fonts and images carry over.
+The encryption layer and metadata are removed, which may slightly shrink the file, while object-rewrite differences can occasionally make it slightly larger.

 How it works